GRX-Q - Differential pressure method

 In the standard

-• Aperture with different pressure taps,
+• Orifice plates with various pressure taps,

-• nozzles and Venturi nozzles, as well as
+• nozzles and venturi nozzles, as well as

-• classical venturi tubes
+• classic venturi tubes

-With (equation 2-3) and ∆p=p2-p1 follows after changeover:
+With (Eq.
+2-3) and ∆p=p2-p1, the following follows after conversion:

 Orifices